Submissions

 *Pieces must be 20 to 100+ double-spaced pages in length, not including citations and works cited.

-*Papers may be from any disciplinary perspective, so long as it relates to the law or legal system.
-Possible disciplinary perspectives include, but are not limited to: History, Criminology, Economics, Sociology, Anthropology, English, Biology, Neuroscience, Philosophy, Linguistics, Psychology, and Political Science.
+*Pieces may written be from any disciplinary perspective, so long as it relates to the law or legal system.
+Possible disciplinary perspectives include, but are not limited to the following: history, criminology, economics, sociology, anthropology, English, biology, neuroscience, philosophy, linguistics, psychology, and political science.

-*Please note: Senior theses should be submitted in their entirety; we prefer completed pieces to excerpts.
+*Please note that senior theses should be submitted in their entirety; complete pieces are preferred to excerpts.

 *Authors may submit more than one written work.